Our Kuroki denim jacket: how to rethink a men's classic?

 Little by little, they are investing more and more in the environment, particularly in the treatment of dyeing water .

-We can say that our jeans are “ozone washed” !
-As a reminder, ozone is a molecule composed of three oxygen atoms, with powerful oxidizing power.
+We can say that our jeans are "ozone washed" !
+As a reminder, ozone is a molecule composed of three oxygen atoms, with a powerful oxidizing power.
 If you have some knowledge of chemistry, here is a link that summarizes what is happening .

 For example, for a single pair of jeans:

-Ozone washing thus reduces:
+Ozone washing thus helps to reduce:

 • water consumption by 50%,